rubenv/node-systemd/README.md

     User=nobody
     Group=nobody

-  Be sure to subtitute the paths to node and your script!
+  Be sure to substitute the paths to node and your script!

   Reload the systemd daemon so that it picks up the new unit files: